Find Out How I Got to Live at Doornkloof

 I feared I would resent letting other people into the Bush House, because of its intimate personal significance.
 The opposite occurred: I thrive on experiencing vicariously others' discovery and enjoyment of this very special place and its unique qualities.
 The personal preparation for each new guest is a creative outlet for me and I can finally capitalise on the authentic Karoo hospitality I learned from my mother to make guests feel welcome at Doornkloof.

 I discovered early on that this so-called lifestyle farm was, in fact, a last refuge for leopard and other wildlife and that conservation is hard work, which can also be disheartening at times, but the rewards are incomparable to any other occupation.
-Living off the grid is nowhere near as romantic as it sounded when I stayed in the city, and the conservative platteland can be a bitch if you're a liberal progressive neo-pagan thinker who refuses to subscribe to the parochial hegemony.
+Living off the grid is nowhere near as romantic as it sounded when I stayed in the city, and the conservative platteland can be unkind if you're a liberal progressive neo-pagan thinker who refuses to subscribe to the parochial hegemony.
 Then again, I wouldn't be anywhere else.

 Happy on the Tortoise Trail with Bush House in the Background - 24 February 2018